Luminescence-inc/Project-Delta-Backend/README.md

 - 7 characters short URL: `62^7 = ~3.52 trillion` possible URLs
 - 8 characters short URL: `62^8 = ~218 trillion` possible URLs

+Given the large range of possible urls, base 62 encoding was used in creating the short urls

+### DataBase

+Database Requierements:

+- High storage capabilities

+- Read heavy based on our estimation.

+- Easily scalable.

+NoSql db was used in this implementation, since it fit our requirements and its easily scalable.